Skip to content

 • Handle end-user requests to upload array data

-• Create upload sessions via the Gencove API
+• Request an upload via the Gencove API

 • Monitor sample status (via webhooks or polling)